 - When you want to prioritize tasks.

-- When you want to see relative importance of data.
+- When you want to see the relative importance of data.

-Following are a few benefits of the Pareto Analysis:
+The following are a few benefits of Pareto analysis:

-- Drawing a Pareto Chart is very easy.
+- Drawing a Pareto chart is very simple.

-- This diagram helps you find the majority of problems and their causes.
+- This diagram helps you segregate the problems and their causes.

-- It shows you which problems needs attention on a priority basis so you can focus your effort on those problems, where you can see greatest scope of improvement.
+- It shows you which problems need attention on a priority basis so you can focus your effort on those problems, and thus you can see the greatest improvement.

 - This chart can help stakeholders visualize problems quickly, so this is a good visual communication tool as well.

-The Pareto Diagram is a very useful chart for project managers and organizations.
-It helps project managers to identify a few important causes for many problems.
-It also helps management prioritize their tasks and activities.
-Being a variant of a bar chart, it is very easy to draw, use and communicate problems to stakeholders.
+This chart helps project managers to identify the causes of most of the problems the process is facing.
+It also helps management prioritize tasks and activities.
+Being a variant of a bar chart, it is simple to draw, use and communicate problems to stakeholders.